kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 The third is `kubectl delete` which will simply delete the resource and in some cases, like with pods in deployment, a new one will be automatically released.

-Finally we have the overarching tool [Lens "The Kubernetes IDE"](https://k8slens.dev/).
+Finally, we have the overarching tool [Lens "The Kubernetes IDE"](https://k8slens.dev/).
 Which you should start using right now to familiarize yourself with the usage.

 During exercises you also have our Telegram group available (which you joined in [part0](/part0)).